moby/moby/experimental/plugins_storage_driver.md

 Respond with a boolean for whether or not the filesystem layer with the specified `ID` exists.

-### /GraphDriver.Status
+### /StorageDriver.Status

 **Request**:
 ```
 {}
 ```

-Get low-level diagnostic information about the graph driver.
+Get low-level diagnostic information about the storage driver.

 **Response**:
 ```